o4tuna/mac-keyboard-Esperanto/ReadMe.txt

 License:

-  Copyright © 2015 Jak Wings.
-All rights reserved.
+  Copyright © 2015 Jak Wings
+  All files are released to the public domain.

   "Flag of Esperanto" by Gabriel Ehrnst Grundin Licensed under Public Domain via Wikimedia Commons